LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Experiments

+LogME is a practical method to assess pre-trained models for transfer learning because it is general, accurate, and efficient.
+Section~\ref{sec:logme} shows the generality of LogME by considering features and labels in the general form.
+Results in this section validates the strong correlation between LogME and ground-truth transfer learning performance, demonstrating that LogME is accurate.
+Next we quantitatively measure the efficiency of LogME compared to brute-force fine-tuning.
+The algorithmic complexity is presented in Section~\ref{sec:speedup}, thus we focus on wall-clock time and memory footprint here.

-We quantitatively measure how much time each assessment method costs.
-Results are shown in Table~\ref{tab:wallclock}.
-The wall-clock time is computed using ResNet~50 on Aircraft, with the mean and standard deviation calculated across five runs.
-The wall-clock time of computing ground-truth transferability $T_m$ (fine-tuning with hyper-parameter search) serves as the upper bound of pre-trained model assessment.
-We also list the wall-clock time of extracting features by pre-trained models as a reference, which is the lower bound of pre-trained model assessment.
-The wall-clock time for the rest models and datasets vary, but the proportion is similar.
+Results are shown in Table~\ref{tab:efficiency}.
+ResNet~50 on Aircraft is used for computer vision, and RoBERTa-D on MNLI task is used for NLP.
+Both wall-clock time and memory footprint is reported.
+The cost of computing ground-truth transferability $T_m$ (fine-tuning with hyper-parameter search) serves as the upper bound of pre-trained model assessment.
+We also list the cost of extracting features by pre-trained models as a reference, which is the lower bound of pre-trained model assessment.
+The cost for the rest models and datasets vary, but the proportion is similar.
+Note that, because carelessly tuned hyper-parameters cannot tell good models from bad models, it is necessary to attribute the cost of hyper-parameter search to brute-force fine-tuning while LogME does not need hyper-parameter tuning.

-It is clear that brute-force fine-tuning is computationally expensive, requiring more than a day for one dataset with one pre-trained model.
+It is clear that brute-force fine-tuning is computationally expensive, requiring about a day for one dataset with one pre-trained model.
 Selecting the best pre-trained model out of $10$ models would cost $10$ days.
-Extracting features is very cheap and requires just half a minute.
-The additional cost of LEEP and NCE compared with extracting features is negligible, but they have an inferior performance on assessing pre-trained models and can only work for limited scenarios.
-Although LogME has good performance, na\"ive implementation requires $800$ seconds (not including feature extraction), which is comparable to one trial of fine-tuning (about an hour).
-Our optimized implementation brings $66\times$ speedup, reducing the wall-clock time to just $12$ seconds.
-Overall, LogME requires less than one minute and is well correlated with the transfer performance of pre-trained models in a broad range of settings.
-The wall-clock time of LogME is reduced dramatically to $0.31 \permil $ of fine-tuning, bringing over $3000\times$ speedup.
+Extracting features is very cheap and costs much less.
+In computer vision, the wall-clock time of LogME is reduced dramatically to $0.31 \permil $ of fine-tuning, bringing over $3000\times$ speedup while requiring $120\times$ less memory footprint.
+In the NLP domain, feature extraction is much slower and therefore the wall-clock time speedup is not as striking as computer vision, but still reaching $86\times$ speedup. \emph{In all cases, LogME costs almost the same as the lower bound (feature extraction)}, meaning that LogME makes practical assessment possible with minimal additional cost.